Iloprost

 How will your condition be monitored?

-• Your rheumatologist will then monitor your response over time and a mutual decision can be made to repeating the infusion.
-It may be given at the onset of winter to reduce the chance of severe circulation problems which are more common in colder weather.
+• Your rheumatologist will check how you respond over time and together you can decide whether to repeat the infusion.
+It may be given at the start of winter to reduce the chance of severe circulation problems which are more common with colder weather.

 How is iloprost given?

 Iloprost is given intravenously.
-A small needle is inserted into a vein and the medication is infused.
-It is given over 6 hours for 3-5 days.
-Some hospitals may also give this medication over a 24 hour period as an inpatient.
+A small needle is inserted into a vein and the medicine is infused.
+It is given over 6 hours each day for 3-5 days.
+Some hospitals may also give this medicine over a 24-hour period as an inpatient.

 What is the dosage?